-Biology and life history Codling moth overwinters as mature larvae in silken cocoons (hybernaculi) spun under loose bark, in the soil, or in litter at the base of the tree.
-Pupation takes place in the spring around the time the first blossoms are showing pink, and adults emerge around bloom of the apple variety 'Red Delicious'.
-Adults are active only at dusk and dawn and lay eggs on leaves, or occasionally on fruit.
+Biology and life history Codling moth overwinter as mature larvae in silken cocoons (hybernaculi) spun under loose bark, in the soil, or in litter at the base of the tree.
+Pupation takes place in the spring around the time the first blossoms are showing pink, and adults emerge around bloom of cv.
+'Red Delicious'.
+Adults are mostly active at dusk and dawn and they can disperse over considerable distances.
+Females lay eggs on leaves, or occasionally on fruit.

-The larvae emerge, begin feeding on fruit, and may bore to the center of developing fruit to feed on the flesh and seeds.
+Larvae wander to fruit and begin chewing through the skin and tunneling to the center of fruit to feed on the flesh and seeds.
 As they mature, they push frass out of the entry hole.
 After 3 to 4 weeks, the larvae leave the fruit to seek a sheltered spot on the tree to spin cocoons.
 Fruit infested by larvae may also drop prematurely, leaving larvae to wander back to the tree or find a suitable site in the ground to form the cocoon.

 The larvae may overwinter in the cocoon, or they may emerge in 2 to 3 weeks as a new flight of adults.
 These adults are active in July and August.
-In warm areas, there may even be a third generation.
-Larvae of this brood often penetrate fruit but do not complete development before harvest or the onset of winter.
+In areas that accumulate more heat units, there may even be a third generation.
+Larvae of this latter generation penetrate fruit but may not have enough time to complete development before harvest or the onset of winter.

-Sampling and thresholds The development of codling moth can be predicted by the accumulation of heat units, or degree-days using phenology models.
+Sampling and thresholds The development of codling moth can be predicted by the accumulation of heat units, or degree-days, using phenology models.
 By knowing the stage of the insect, we can target management to specific life stages that are susceptible.
-For codling moth, that means that treatments against the eggs or the wandering larvae during the brief period between egg hatch and the time when the larva is able to penetrate the fruit where it is protected.
+For codling moth, treatments against the eggs or the wandering larvae during the brief period between egg hatch and the time when the larva is able to penetrate the fruit where it is protected is the most effective.
 Phenology model recommendations can originate with your local Extension resource, crop consultant, software system, or use of an online degree-day calculator.
 It is important to make sure that you are using an appropriate tool/model for your region.
+Accurate weather data representing your orchard is very important.
 Homeowners can also benefit from use of degree-day models to predict management timing.

 A number of commercial pheromone dispensers including hand applied dispensers and aerosol emitters are available to disrupt mating of codling moth.
 Apply pheromone dispensers or aerosol devices to the orchard well ahead of bloom.
 The codling moth population must already be at a low level for the technology to be effective.
 The orchard should be relatively large and without a high edge to core ratio.
 When mating disruption is used, monitor the orchard with pheromone traps baited with 10 mg pheromone or CM-DA lures set in the upper third of the canopy.
 If more than five male moths are captured in a trap over the first generation, check the orchard for fruit damage or apply a conventional insecticide.
 If fruit damage exceeds 0.5% at the end of the first generation, use conventional insecticides to provide supplemental control against the second generation.
 If more than two male moths are captured in a trap during the second generation, a conventional insecticide may be necessary.

-In small orchards, sanitation by removing and disposing of young damaged fruit can be helpful in reducing codling moth.
+Thinning fruit clusters to reduce the number of contact points between fruits may help reduce larval success rates for penetrating fruits.
+In small orchards, sanitation by removing and disposing of young, damaged fruit can be helpful in reducing codling moth.
 Check regularly throughout the season for fruit with frass-filled holes.
 Removing and destroying infected fruit prior to larvae emergence preceding pupation can help reduce overall populations.
 Picking up dropped fruit from the ground likewise can be an effective sanitation measure.
 Homeowners can bag individual fruit (clusters thinned to one fruit) in paper or mesh bags approximately six weeks after bloom, however this can be labor-intensive and more challenging for cultivars with short stems.
 Fruit will mature completely within bags, however color development on red varieties may be affected.
 Homeowners can also place corrugated bands of cardboard around the lower trunk to attract larvae looking for a place to pupate.
 Place bands in May and remove before the adults begin to emerge in mid-June.
-The same technique can be used with the subsequent generation(s) later in summer.
+The same technique can be used for the subsequent generation(s) later in summer.

 Management-chemical control: HOME USE